On this page

 Benefits for student couples

-Student couples (ie, where both are full-time students) who have a child can continue to get housing benefit, child tax credit, and child benefit.
-If a student couple is not already on housing benefit and / or child tax credit, they should get advice about claiming universal credit.
+Student couples (ie, where both are full-time students) who have a child can continue to get housing benefit and child benefit.
+If a student couple is only on these benefits, they should get advice about claiming universal credit for help with living costs for them and their children.

 Students who can claim housing benefit